SaxxonPike/rhythm-game-formats/ddr/ssq.md

 ## Chunk format

 There is no indication how long an SSQ file actually is.
-The typical method is to keep reading until there's no more bytes available to read, or until the chunk length doesn't make sense (it's less than a value of 0x0C for example.)
+The typical method is to keep reading until a value of zero is read for the length.
+Thus, each SSQ file ends with four 0x00 bytes.

 ```
 Offset(h) Type      Length    Descrption